 How to cope while your dog learns to be calm

 It can take time for your dog to unlearn their panic response to your departures.
 To help you and your dog cope in the short term, consider the following interim solutions:

-- Ask your veterinarian about drug therapy to reduce their overall anxiety.
+- Ask your veterinarian about drug therapy to reduce your dog’s overall anxiety.

-- Take your dog to a doggie daycare facility or kennel when you have to be away.
+- If your dog enjoys the company of other dogs, take your dog to a well-run doggie daycare facility or kennel when you have to be away.